andrewcooke/simple-enum/README.md

 In addition, this code supports alternative implicit values (eg. bit fields) and, by default, flags an error on duplicates.

-I realise that one day's work is unlikely to have captured all the subtleties of the problem; that some of the complexity of the standard Enum is justified and will, in time and with bug fixes, clutter this project.
+I realise that one day's work (even when born from three weeks of frustration) is unlikely to have captured all the subtleties of the problem; that some of the complexity of the standard Enum is justified and will, in time and with bug fixes, clutter this project.
 But I hope that I have found something of value in the balance of features here, and that others will appreciate the view from this particular local maximum of the design space.

 ### Things You Can Do With The Simpler Enum (That You Can't Do With The Standard Enum)